luar1/students-dashboard-front-end/README.md

 Make some changes to the application without breaking it (adding some lines of code, creating a component, etc), and pull request your changes.

+# Installing Ant Design using npm

+We recommend using npm to install

+* `npm install antd`

+And import stylesheets manually:

+* `import 'antd/dist/antd.css'`

+Don't forget to read the <a href="https://ant.design/docs/react/getting-started" target="_blank">Getting Started Guide</a>

 We can always fork the repo and keep, this would be a better way of contribute as a team.

 Any problem do not hesitate to ask.
 Happy coding!